Protect Your Family From the Dangers of Secondhand Smoke

-Secondhand smoke contains hundreds of harmful chemicals.
+Secondhand smoke contains hundreds of dangerous chemicals.
 No level of exposure is “safe,” and it only takes minutes for the harmful effects to take hold.

 Each of these kids is in danger.
 Flip the card to discover how.